 News & Events

-Please contact the CPC at (406) 243-2367 for further information and/or to begin the registration process.
+Please contact the CPC at (406) 243-2367 for further information.

 Live with Awareness Courage and Love (ACL) Group | livewithacl.org

 Wednesdays 6:00 - 7:30 PM - Clinical Psychology Center, University of Montana campus - FREE & open to the public

 Meeting on: October 17 & 24, November 7, 14, & 28, December 5th

 Close relationships are central to mental and physical health.
 Research indicates that poor social connection is a significant public health concern, increasing risk of death as much as excessive cigarette smoking and more than excessive drinking, obesity, and chronic exposure to air pollution (Holt-Lunstad et. al., 2010).
 Not only is our ability to form close relationships at the core of our mental health, but it helps people live longer.

 Live with Awareness, Courage and Love (ACL) Groups make widely available the concepts of Functional Analytic Psychotherapy (FAP) which focuses on the healing power of present-moment authentic interactions.
 This model, developed and researched at the University of Washington, is for seekers from all walks of life who want a nurturing space to connect more deeply with themselves and with others as they delve into what truly matters.

 - Provide a safe and welcoming group that fosters present-moment authentic interactions and enhances well-being

 - Improve community well-being through group members’ generalization of authentic interactions outside of the group setting